kgxsz/devops-101/part-three/README.md

 - A CI slave running a Go agent

 #####A bit about Ansible
-If you were really keen, you could use cloudformation to provision a couple of EC2 instances, connect to each one and painstakingly install the things you need by hand.
+If you were really keen, you could use cloudformation to provision a couple of EC2 instances, connect to each one and painstakingly configure the instance by hand.
 But that's not ideal, what we need is a tool that configures our instances for us in a repeatable way, at the press of a button.

 Enter Ansible.
-Ansible is a configuration tool that you run locally, you tell it which remote host to configure, and Ansible will ssh to it and ge thte job done.
+Ansible is a configuration tool that you run locally, you tell it which remote host to configure, and Ansible will ssh to it and ge the job done.

-#####Be careful
+#####Disclaimer
 What we're about to build is *very* simple, with the intention being that this is a starting point for gaining a deeper understanding of these concepts and tools.
 Only use a set up like this for a toy project.
-There are many considerations and improvements you would need to make to build real world infrastructure.
+There are many more considerations and improvements you would need to make in the wild.

 #####Tear down your infrastructure when you're done
-Don't forget to tear this down when you're done otherwise it will cost you 18 cents an hour.
+Don't forget to tear down your infrastructure when you're done otherwise it will cost you 18 cents an hour.

-Anyway, let's get started.

 ### Create the Infrastructure

+Get Ansible.

 You will find a template describing our entire infratructure in `templates/infratructure.json`